Last year in the UK over 60,000 cancer patients enrolled on clinical trials aimed at improving cancer treatments and making them available to all.

-A trial of niraparib for ovarian cancer with a change to the BRCA gene that responded to platinum chemotherapy (NOVA)
+A trial of niraparib for ovarian cancer that has come back after platinum chemotherapy (NOVA)

-This trial is looking at a drug called niraparib for ovarian cancer, fallopian tube cancer or primary peritoneal cancer.
-It is for women whose cancer has a change to the BRCA 1 gene or the BRCA 2 gene.
+This trial looked at a drug called niraparib for ovarian cancer, fallopian tube cancer or primary peritoneal cancer.
+It was for women whose cancer had come back after treatment with chemotherapy that included a platinum drug.

 More about this trial